 This will help your child remember to hold the paper up in front of them, which comes more naturally when the thumb is ABOVE the paper, and the scissors are being held with the thumb hole on top.

 And then take some time to work on bilateral coordination skills to help them use both hands together well.

 If you want to teach your left handed child how to hold scissors correctly, it is very important that you provide left handed scissors like these ones from Lefty's#Ad.

 After that, all the principles of how to hold scissors apply in exactly the same way!

-Read more about how left handed scissors work, and why all left handed children should have left handed scissors.
+Read my article about how left handed scissors work, and why all left handed children should have left handed scissors.